rtlabs-com/p-net/doc/compliancetest.rst

 Make sure that the software version you run on the DUT has the correct settings, for example log level.

+* Verify that the PLC clock setting is correct.
+* Set the device name to ``dut`` with temporary setting
-* Start the PLC program, and verify that the parameter readout is running (using Wireshark)
+* Start the PLC program, and verify that the parameter readout is running (using Wireshark).
 * Start the SL1-tester in "faulty" mode.
 * Verify that the PLC communication still is good after the SL1-tester is done.
 * Start the SL1-tester in "normal" mode.